hansonkd/cables/README.md

 ### Multiple Connections

-Even though multiple requests can be piped through a single connection, sometimes opening more connections will increase performance substantially because each connection can be load-balanced to a different server.
-Cables will automatically open new connections as needed.
+Even though multiple requests can be piped through a single connection, sometimes opening more connections will substantially increase performance.
+Cables will automatically open new connections as load is detected.

 ### Persistent Connections

 Cables will open a persistent connection using [gun](https://github.com/ninenines/gun).
 Gun will attempt to keep the connection open and reopen if it goes down.
 Sometimes this is not always wanted.
-Cables will close connections after the TTL (specified in the profile option `conn_ttl`) passes.
+Cables will close connections after the TTL (specified in the profile option `connection_ttl`) passes.

 ### Handlers